Best practice

 6. There are some required fields.
 The first two are pre-filled after creation (see points 1 and 2 in the image below).

 7. Next, you need to enter the “From” and “To” institutions.
-The “From” field contains the institution/agent from which the objects are borrowed.
-The “To” field contains the receiving institution.
-These fields will be linked to the DiversityAgents module to obtain the address information for the letters.
+The “From” field refers to the institution/agent from which the objects are borrowed.
+The “To” field refers to the receiving institution.
+These fields are linked to the DiversityAgents module to retrieve the address information for letters.

 8. To do so, click the “Ammonite” button next to the fields (see step 3).

 9. A query window for DiversityAgents will open.
-There you can query the institutions/agents.
-Confirm with OK.
+There, you can search for institutions/agents.
+Confirm your selection by clicking OK.

 10. You can see the linked “From” and “To” fields (see point 1 and 2 in the image below).

-11. Next, you need to enter a start and end date for the loan (see the point 3 in the image below).
-The duration can be extended if necessary either within specified ranges using the ▿ button or by setting the date manually.
+11. Next, enter a start and end date for the loan (see point 3 in the image below).
+The loan period can be extended if necessary, either within predefined ranges using the ▿ button or by manually setting the date.

 12. Don’t forget to save your entries.
 Click the Save button (see point 4 in the image below).